openstreetmap/stateofthemap-2022/sessions/VXECJQ.md

 ---
 layout: session
 title: "Innovating on derivative OpenStreetMap datasets"
+subtitle: "GIS datasets, FlatGeobuf, coastlines, admin boundaries and more"
 code: "VXECJQ"
 speaker_names_with_affiliations: ['Brandon Liu (Protomaps)']
 room: "Auditorium A - A001"